 HTML-Kit Probably the best free

 HTML editor Iâ€™ve come across.
 It has a vast ifferent modes, easy, expert, hardcore and normal.
 Also has built in FTP upload.
 Arachnophilia An old favourite of mine, itâ€™s very easy to use and quite simple.
 However, version 5.x is written in Java and I found it a bit clunky on older PCs, but version 4.x is still available.
-Read the rest of this entry »
+Continue reading “web design links”

 The most significant change to the Code is to old Rule 47, new Rule 58.
 Cyclists were previously told to â€œUse cycle routes when practicable.
 They can make your journey saferâ€.
 In this form, the wording presented no real problems.
 By contrast, the proposed new wording says: “Use cycle routes when practicable and cycle facilities such as advanced stop lines, cycle boxes, and toucan crossings where they are provided, as they can make your journeys safer”.
 The distinction between the wording of â€œUse cycle routes when practicalâ€ (on the one hand) and ‘[Use] cycle facilitiesâ€¦ where provided’ (on the other) means that the use of cycle facilities will no longer be discretionary for any cyclist who wants to protect him/herself from the threat of adverse legal action.